MStylesMS/ParadoxFX/docs/ParadoxFX_Func_Spec.md

 ### 8. Media Player Support

-ParadoxFX uses MPV exclusively for all media playback:
+ParadoxFX uses MPV extensively for media playback:

-- **MPV Integration**: Single media player for images, video, and audio
+- **MPV Integration**: MPV-based playback with JSON IPC for control.
+Images and video are managed by a zone-specific MPV process; background music and speech use separate MPV instances managed by the AudioManager.
 - **IPC Control**: JSON-based socket communication for real-time control
 - **Hardware Acceleration**: Platform-specific optimization (GPU decode, etc.)
-- **Audio System Integration**: PipeWire (default) and PulseAudio support
+- **Audio System Integration**: The implementation uses PulseAudio-compatible tooling (pactl, combined sinks).
+Pure PipeWire-only workflows are not guaranteed and may require additional mapping.
-- **Multi-Instance**: Independent MPV process per soft device/zone
+- **Multi-Instance**: Independent MPV processes are used per soft device/zone for media; additional MPV instances exist for background audio and speech.

 ### 9. Testing